AlexsLemonade/OpenScPCA-analysis/docs/grant-opportunities/index.md

 A maximum of 19 grants are available.
 Each grant is tied to a specific sample group assigned a unique group identifier.
-A complete table of group identifiers is available at TODO: NEW DISCUSSION ISSUE.
+A complete table of group identifiers is available at <https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/1062>.

 This table contains the unique group identifier, project identifier, project title, list of diagnoses, and total number of samples for each group.
 Groups of samples encompass samples from a single ScPCA project representing either a single diagnosis or a group of related diagnoses.